Selling

 Showing feedback questions that get results

 Lastly, once your home is live in the MLS (multiple listing service), we will send you a copy of the listing sheet to review.
-Please review it carefully and let us know of any errors.
+Please look through it carefully and let us know of any errors or omissions.
 In addition, if you don’t like how we phrased something or feel we left out an important point, let me know.
 Remember, we’re a team and we want to get your house sold just as much as you do!

 Questions?
 Call me at (405) 585-6580 or email Steve@Soldonshawnee.com.